plant-emotion/plant-emotion/_posts/2020-05-19-meeting-w-peter.md

 ### Collaboration Tools & Coordination [5 min]

 Please find a brief overview on how Josephine and Sebastian are collaborating.
 We kindly invite you to be part of any system we are using.
-However, we assume that you are very busy, and, hence, we would continue to create concise summaries like this block to navigate you through our works.
+However, we assume that you are very busy, and, hence, we would continue to create concise summaries like this blog to navigate you through our works.

-- Weekly coordination meetings for May/June 2020: every Tue, 17-18h, and every Fri, 14-14:30, Austrian time. *Do you want to participate weekly?*
+- Weekly coordination meetings for May/June 2020: every Tue, 17-18h, and every Fri, 14-14:30, Austrian time. *Do you want to participate regularly?*
 - Coordination tools: Trello, Github, Meets, Whatsapp. *Do you want to be invited to any?*
-- Progress tracking: [On this blog](plantions.github.io) *We would send you posts directly, if we deem them necessary*
+- Progress tracking: [On this blog](plantions.github.io). *We would send you posts directly, if we deem them necessary*
-- Roadmap: tbd *Maybe we can draft an initial version after part 4 'Strategic Assessment'*
+- Roadmap: tbd. *Maybe we can draft an initial version after part 4 'Strategic Assessment'*

 ### Brainstorming / Feedback: How to improve data quality [5 min]